 Your account has been activated!

-Northwest of Albania lies Shkodra Lake, the largest one in the Balkan Peninsula and one of the many natural wonders that this particular area reserves for visitors.
-With an impressive surface area of 368 km2, the lake stretches beyond Albania and across the Montenegrin border.
-Of its total surface area, you will find 149 km2 within Albania.
-The spectacular lake beautifully frames the historic and artistic city of Shkodra, giving the entire area the much-coveted, refreshing and reflecting effect of the water which gracefully surrounds it.
+In the Northwest of Albania lies the beautiful Shkodra Lake, the largest in the Balkan Peninsula, and one of the many natural wonders of this part of the country.
+With a vast surface area of 368 km2, the lake stretches beyond the country and across the border with Montenegro, with 149 km2 of it lying in Albania.
+The lake beautifully frames the historic and artistic city of Shkodra, a calming and refreshing area, reflecting effect of the water which gracefully surrounds it.

-Perhaps the best views and experiences of the lake are granted while riding along the road to Shiroka, where you will undoubtedly notice the gorgeous Buna River delta.
-While you can definitely drive along this road, many adventurers also prefer cycling or joining bike tours in order to fully immerse themselves in the idyllic natural beauty.
-In the summers, several spots along the lake’s shore serve as wonderful alternatives to the regular beach.
-The water is clear and the lake very close to the city!
-While here, you should try the restaurants lined up on shore, which serve the famous local carp in all kinds of tasty ways.
+Perhaps the best way to experience the beauty of Shkodra Lake is by travelling along the road to Shiroka, where you’ll traverse the gorgeous Buna River delta.
+While you can drive along this road, many adventurers choose to cycle, or join a bike tour in order to fully immerse themselves in its idyllic natural beauty.
+In the summers, several spots along the lake’s shoreline serve as wonderful alternatives to the beaches along the coast – with its crystal clear waters, and close proximity to the city!
+While you are here, you should definitely try the restaurants lined up along the waterline, which serve the famous local carp from the lake in all kinds of delicious dishes.

-The lake is quite the ideal spot for avid birdwatchers, as it hosts a whopping 270 distinct bird species.
-Otherwise stated, almost 80% of all the bird species in the entire country are found here, including seagulls, pelicans, cranes, and eagles, to name but a few of the menagerie of feathered creatures that can be spotted here.
+Shkodra Lake is also the ideal spot for avid birdwatchers, hosting an impressive 270 distinct species – in fact, almost 80% of all the bird species that can be found in Albania are found here, including seagulls, pelicans, cranes, and eagles, to name but a few of the menagerie of feathered creatures that can be spotted here.

-45 species of fish swim in the lake’s waters throughout the year.
-In addition to the carp, the most popular fish found in Shkodra Lake are mullet, flatfish, bass, and eel, and as previously mentioned, can be found served in many of the restaurants that line the waters.
-Also, the lake bed is a wonderful place to explore, as well, because of its hundreds of types of microalgae that lay there.
-The lotus in particular, a plant with an edible fruit, is the most unique one in the lake.
-What makes it so is that it only gives fruit when it rains in the summer, even though its roots are already in water!
+45 species of fish swim Shkodra Lake’s waters throughout the year.
+In addition to the common carp, the most popular fish found here are mullet, flatfish, bass, and eel, and as previously mentioned, can be found served in many of the restaurants that line the waters.
+Also, the lake bed is a rich in biodiversity, thanks to the hundreds of types of microalgae that lay there.
+The lotus in particular, a plant with an edible fruit, is one of the most unique to be found in the lake.
+This extraordinary plant only bears fruit when it rains during the summer months, despite its roots being planted firmly in the water!

-If you climb Rozafa Castle, you will have a breathtaking view of the lake as well as the point where the Drin, Kir and Buna Rivers join.
-It is actually thanks to Buna River that the lake can flow into the Adriatic Sea!
-Some other spots around here that are worth visiting are Bishtiqendia, Shegani, and Stërbeqi.
+If you climb the legendary Rozafa Castle, you’ll get a breathtaking view of the lake, as well as the point where the Drin, Kir, and Buna Rivers join.
+It’s thanks to Buna River that the lake can naturally flow into the Adriatic Sea!
+Other notable spots to visit around Shkodra Lake are Bishtiqendia, Shegani, and Stërbeqi.